 - Relationship Building Time.
 10 Minutes

 - Discussion 40 Minutes

 - Discuss the reflection questions on Invitations 13-19.
-You can choose a few that stood out to you or can go through them oneby-one.
+You can choose a few that stood out to you, or can go through them oneby-one.
 Your preference!

-- Additional questions if needed:
+- Other possible questions:

 - What has been your biggest struggle so far, going through these invitations?

 - How is God revealing Himself to you through these invitations?

 - Prayer 10 Minutes

 - Take any prayer requests, and specifically pray for each wife and her husband.

 - Homework: Read Invitations 20-26.

-• WEEK FOUR:
+WEEK FOUR:

 GOAL - continue to build relationships, wives leave feeling loved, seen, and encouraged to continue their walk with Christ.
-Make note of wives in your group who may be struggling, and who you want to meet up with one on one after the study.

 - Relationship Building Time.
 10 Minutes

 - Discussion 40 Minutes

 - Discuss the reflection questions on Invitations 20-26.
-You can choose a few that stood out to you or can go through them oneby-one.
+You can choose a few that stood out to you, or can go through them oneby-one.
 Your preference!

-- Additional questions to end with:
+- Other possible questions:

 - What are you learning about yourself through these invitations?

 - o How are you seeing your heart change?

 - How do you plan to continue intentional connection with God?
 How about your husband?

-- o Prayer 10 Minutes
+- Prayer 10 Minutes

 - Take any prayer requests, and specifically pray for each wife and her husband.

-6 WEEK FORMAT
+6-WEEK LAYOUT